 Action: Define defect threshold for when to perform a second peer review and assign a person to check the repairs.

-3. Defects found by peer review and test, before and after release
+3. Defects found by peer review and test, before and after release (Peer Review and Test Analysis)

 Observation: Inconsistent percentage of defects found before each release.